 - To ensure you understand the work covered in the lesson you should always read through your class notes at home.
 It is helpful to highlight keywords in your class notes in order that you remember important words.

 - Homework will be set on a regular basis to ensure you understand the work being covered.
 All homework set should be completed fully and handed in on time to develop your knowledge and understanding of the various topics.

 - Preparation is the key to success.
 Researching a topic before or after a lesson can only develop your knowledge and understanding further.
-This can be done by reading set text books or by visiting the PE GCSE page on The Heathland School Portal and using the recommended websites.
+This can be done by reading set textbooks asking a member of staff for a list of recommended websites.

 - The more you read something the more you will remember it.
 Test yourself regularly by setting your own questions or by using GCSE revision guides and website recommended above on the school website.

 - Make corrections on old Topic Tests and use these as a revision tool.